XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/nftokenpage.md

 ---
 html: nftokenpage.html
-parent: ledger-object-types.html
+parent: ledger-entry-types.html
 blurb: Ledger structure for recording NFTokens.
 labels:
  - Non-fungible Tokens, NFTs
 ---
 # NFTokenPage

-The `NFTokenPage` object represents a collection of `NFToken` objects owned by the same account.
-An account can have multiple `NFTokenPage` ledger objects, which form a doubly linked list.
+The `NFTokenPage` object represents a collection of [NFTs](non-fungible-tokens.html) owned by the same account.
+An account can have multiple `NFTokenPage` entries, which form a doubly linked list.

 _(Added by the [NonFungibleTokensV1_1 amendment][].)_